selectel/terraform-provider-selectel/website/docs/r/vpc_subnet_v2.html.markdown

 * `cidr` - CIDR of the public subnet.

-* `network_id` - Unique identifier of the associated OpenStack network.
-Learn more about the [openstack_networking_network_v2](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs/resources/networking_network_v2) resource in the official OpenStack documentation.
+* `network_id` - Unique identifier of the parent network (a service OpenStack network).

-* `subnet_id` - Unique identifier of the associated OpenStack subnet.
-Learn more about the [openstack_networking_subnet_v2](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs/resources/networking_subnet_v2) resource in the official OpenStack documentation.
+* `subnet_id` - Unique identifier of the public subnet.

 * `status` - Status of the public subnet.

-* `servers` - List of the cloud servers that are located in the public subnet.
+* `servers` - List of cloud servers that are located in the public subnet.

   * `id` - Unique identifier of the cloud server.